persado/stevia/README.md

 Build Status of latest SNAPSHOT [![Status](https://travis-ci.org/persado/stevia.png?branch=master)](https://travis-ci.org/persado/stevia)

+# Moving on....

+Thank you all for this wonderful trip to the world of Testing Automation with Stevia.
+We are now looking forward to our next big release, which will be called (we cannot yet tell this!!!).
+However, we've uploaded a teaser video for you!

+Check it out....
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/HeT7uZXSblM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Stevia Quick Start (10 minutes) guide

 Our 10-minutes guide for using Stevia is in our [wiki](https://github.com/persado/stevia/wiki/Stevia-10-minute-Quick-Start).
 Read on and start coding!